Mar 14, 2023

 3. Both 臺北 and 台北 were (are?) used interchangeably

-It turns out that this is even more complicated than I’d thought.10 Because while 臺 is written as 台 in simplified Chinese, the character 台 also exists in traditional Chinese and has its own meaning and usage.
+It turns out that this is even more complicated than I’d thought.10 While 臺 is written as 台 in simplified Chinese, the character 台 also exists in traditional Chinese and has its own meaning and usage.
 From best I can tell—and I neither am a linguist nor have any real knowledge of Chinese—the 臺 → 台 replacement in Taiwan is an organic process, similar to writing USA instead of United States of America.
 Simplified Chinese made this swap official, but in traditional Chinese the usage varies.11

 One final thing about Chinese characters that hit me when I was in a museum looking at a 500-year-old book: